rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 Notes: You can easily select any column to work with by specifying its name as string inside the indexing brackets.
 In such case you get a `pandas` Series.

-If you want to select two or more columns at the time you can pass a list with column names inside the index.
-In this case you get a `pandas` DataFrame object.
+If you want to select two or more columns at the time you can pass a list with column names inside the brackets.
+In this case you get a Pandas DataFrame object.

 ---